arjunvish/veriT-proof-parser/README.md

 - Call CVC4 on the SMTLIB script and check if its unsat.
 - If it is unsat, produce a proof for it.
 - Check the proof using the LFSC checker.
-- Use the LFSC-SMT-checker to check that the proof corresponds to the SMTLIB script.
+- If the proof checks, sse the LFSC-SMT-checker to check that the proof corresponds to the SMTLIB script.

 Alternately, if you have an SMTLIB script and an LFSC file, you can check that the proof corresponds to the SMTLIB script by first building the LFSC-SMT-checker and then calling the executable with the LFSC file as the first argument and the SMTLIB script as the second argument:
 ```
 make